tacman-fp7/handover/README.md

 ### Running the modules

 1. launch `pose-selection`, `in-hand-segmentation` and `in-hand-localizer` (the three binaries obtained after compilation)
-2. make all the connections (by using the [`handover.xml.template`](https://github.com/tacman-fp7/handover/blob/master/app/script/handover.xml.template) file)
+2. make all the connections (see the [`handover.xml.template`](https://github.com/tacman-fp7/handover/blob/master/app/script/handover.xml.template) file)

 You can play with the modules by using 3 rpc ports.
 Several commands are available,  but the most important ones are: